 (…existing texts….)

-(11ba)Except when WUR frame protection is negotiated, each PTK has five component keys, KCK, KEK, a temporal key, KCK2, and KEK2 derived as follows:
+(11ba)Except when WUR frame protection is negotiated, each PTK has five component keys, PTK-KCK, PTK-KEK, a temporal key, KCK2, and KEK2 derived as follows:

-The KCK shall be computed as the first KCK_bits bits (bits 0 to KCK_bits–1) of the PTK:
+The PTK-KCK shall be computed as the first KCK_bits bits (bits 0 to KCK_bits–1) of the PTK:

-KCK = L(PTK, 0, KCK_bits)
+PTK-KCK = L(PTK, 0, KCK_bits)

-The KCK is used to provide data origin authenticity in EAPOL-Key frames, as defined in 12.7.2 (EAPOL-Key frames), and in the FT authentication sequence, as defined in 13.8 (FT authentication sequence).
+The PTK-KCK is used to provide data origin authenticity in EAPOL-Key frames, as defined in 12.7.2 (EAPOL-Key frames), and in the FT authentication sequence, as defined in 13.8 (FT authentication sequence).

-(11ba)When WUR frame protection is negotiated, each PTK has six component keys, KCK, KEK, a temporal key, KCK2, KEK2, and a KDK derived as follows:
+(11ba)When WUR frame protection is negotiated, each PTK has six component keys, PTK-KCK, PTK-KEK, a temporal key, KCK2, KEK2, and a KDK derived as follows:

-(11ba)The KCK, KEK, temporal key, KCK2, and KEK2 shall be computed in the same way as when WUR frame protection is not negotiated.
+(11ba)The PTK-KCK, PTK-KEK, temporal key, KCK2, and KEK2 shall be computed in the same way as when WUR frame protection is not negotiated.

 (…existing texts….)

-The KEK shall be computed as the next KEK_bits of the PTK:
+The PTK-KEK shall be computed as the next KEK_bits of the PTK:

-KEK = L(PTK, KCK_bits, KEK_bits)
+PTK-KEK = L(PTK, KCK_bits, KEK_bits)

-The KEK is used to provide data confidentiality for certain fields (KeyData) in EAPOL-Key frames, as defined in 12.7.2 (EAPOL-Key frames), and in the FT authentication sequence, as defined in 13.8 (FT authentication sequence).
+The PTK-KEK is used to provide data confidentiality for certain fields (KeyData) in EAPOL-Key frames, as defined in 12.7.2 (EAPOL-Key frames), and in the FT authentication sequence, as defined in 13.8 (FT authentication sequence).

 (…existing texts….)